Yimi García: Seattle Mariners

 On July 26, 2024, García was traded to the Seattle Mariners in exchange for Jonatan Clase and Jacob Sharp.
 After less than a month in Seattle, García was placed on the 10-day injured list with right elbow inflammation on August 20.
 He was moved to the 60-day injured list on September 10, ruling out a return in 2024.
 In 10 games with the Mariners, García allowed six earned runs and struck out seven in 9 innings.

 Toronto Blue Jays (second stint)

 On December 13, 2024, García signed a two-year, $15 million contract to return to the Toronto Blue Jays.
 In 22 appearances for the Blue Jays in 2025, he compiled a 1-2 record and 3.86 ERA with 25 strikeouts and two saves across 21 innings of work.
 On August 29, 2025, it was announced that García would require season-ending surgery to clean up scar tissue in his throwing elbow.

+On April 25, 2026, García was placed on the 60-day injured list as he continued to recover from surgery.
+On August 8, García was diagnosed with thoracic outlet syndrome.